vzool/docs/api/reference.md

 `/[project]/custom/[endpoint-id]`
 ```

-These endpoints are used for creating, updating, or deleting settings.
+These endpoints are used for creating, reading, updating, or deleting settings.
 Similar to `/fields`, it alters the database schema directly.

 ## Extensions